Bad Personal Statement Examples and What to Do Instead

 “Running has had a positive affect on my discipline to maintain a balanced life provided me the focus to succeed in med school, and given me the drive to work toward fulfilling my dreams.
 Most importantly I made a promise to my sister, creating an unshakey foundation of endless motivation that will encourage myself even throughout the most distressed moments of my journey to a physician.
 I won’t never give up nor surrender, because I always keep my promises.”

 Utilize more sophisticated editing tools like Grammarly to edit your essay.
 Ensure you have real people editing your work, too.
-Real people will be able to catch contextual mistakes that bots will miss.
+Real people can catch contextual mistakes that bots miss.

 For example, here’s how the previous paragraph looks once edited: